vicyan1611/vinhphamthanh.dev/content/posts/yes-another-blog-again/index.en.md

 - I used shared hosting for the old ones and it cost me some bucks.
 This time, I host my website on [Netlify](https://www.netlify.com/), so in theory, I can save some money to drink milk tea ^^ Netlify also supports continuous deployment so I don't need to worry about those parts.
 - I want to make my website more minimalist and have more 'IT' vibes.
 - hmm, I want to make my site look like the two of my idols [@ryan4yin](https://thiscute.world/en/) and [@ashpex](https://ashpex.eu.org/).
 Somehow, they use the same themes for their websites and maybe somehow I choose the same theme likes them ~
-    - ryan4yin has written a lot of good posts about NixOS (which I am currently using because of his posts) and other things about tech.
+    - [@ryan4yin](https://thiscute.world/en/) has written a lot of good posts about NixOS (which I am currently using because of his posts) and other things about tech.
 But a lot of his posts are written in Chinese, so maybe you need a translation tool to read them.
-    - ashpex also wrote a lot of good posts about tech.
-And because she is an alumnus of my university, maybe I can 'copy' some codes for my projects ^^
+    - [@ashpex](https://ashpex.eu.org/) also wrote a lot of good posts about tech.
+And because she is an alumnus of my university, so I can learn a lot from her blogs and prepare for my projects ^^

 I hope that I can continue to write on this blog for several years later without changing anything.